Freedom Troubleshooting for Mac

 Written by Freedom

 Having issues getting Freedom to work on your Mac?
-We've created this document to provide some troubleshooting tips to make sure you're able to get Freedom up and running on your computer!
+We've created this document to provide some troubleshooting tips to get Freedom up and running on your computer.

 1. Make sure the Freedom app is installed and logged in

-If it still isn't working, you might want to try quitting and restarting the client, or even doing the old faithful computer restart to clear out any bad data.
+If Freedom is still not working, you might want to try quitting and restarting the app, or even doing the old faithful computer restart to clear out any bad data.

 To fix this, you can add Freedom to the allowed list on any security software you're running.
 A simple Google query will generally return instructions for how to add programs to the "allowed list" for your security software of choice.

-3. Check to see if you're using a VPN
+5. Check to see if you’re using ExpressVPN, NordVPN, or another tunnel/VPN

 • NordVPN